New to Telerik Reporting? Download free 30-day trial

 Configure design time parameters

 This step allows you to specify a value for each data source parameter that can be used at design time to retrieve the schema of the CubeDataSource component.
+At design time there is no expression context, so expressions are not supported and the values must be constant.

 Specifying design time values for the parameters is necessary because the designer might need to execute the MDX query of the data source to refresh the schema displayed in the Data Explorer tool window and the Edit Expression dialog.
 These values do not affect the execution of the MDX query at runtime however.